About the Council

 Spiny dogfish and monkfish are managed jointly with the New England Fishery Management Council.
 Many of the Council’s managed fisheries are fished for in state waters or outside of the Mid-Atlantic region, so the Council works with the Atlantic States Marine Fisheries Commission to coordinate management plans between federal and state waters.

 The seven states that comprise the Council are New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia and North Carolina (North Carolina is also on the South Atlantic Council).
 The Council also works with the Atlantic States Marine Fisheries Commission (ASMFC) to manage summer flounder, scup, black sea bass, bluefish, and spiny dogfish.

-The Council develops fishery management plans and recommends management measures for the Exclusive Economic Zone (EEZ) off the east coast of the United States.
-State jurisdiction extends from the shoreline to three miles 7 seaward of the shoreline.
+The Council develops fishery management plans and recommends management measures for the Exclusive Economic Zone (EEZ) off the east coast of the United States (3-200 miles).
+State jurisdiction extends from the shoreline to three miles out.
 All the states involved in fisheries management have their own laws and fishing agencies to manage fisheries within three miles of their coasts.